SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

    but are not allowed to specify default values for method parameters.

-As with type property requirements, type method requirements are always prefixed by the ``class`` keyword when they are defined in a protocol.
+As with type property requirements, you always prefix type method requirements with the ``class`` keyword when they are defined in a protocol.
-This is true even though they are prefixed with the ``static`` keyword when implemented by a structure or enumeration:
+This is true even though type method requirements are prefixed with the ``static`` keyword when implemented by a structure or enumeration:

 .. testcode:: typeMethods